Introducing Grand Etang National Park

 Grand Etang Shoreline This 1½-hour loop walk around Grand Etang Lake is gentle, but it can get muddy and doesn’t offer the same sort of views as the higher trails.

-Morne La Baye This easy walk starts behind the visitors center and takes in a few viewpoints, passing native vegetation along the way.
+Morne La Baye This easy 15-minute walk starts behind the visitors center and takes in a few viewpoints, passing native vegetation along the way.

 Mt Qua Qua This is a moderately difficult three-hour round-trip hike that leads to the top of a ridge, offering some of the best views of the interior forest.